LisovetsAlex/aex-grid-component/README.md

 If GridItem is too big for the grid it will expand downwards to compensate the width.

 numberOfColumns is min 3, because 2 is reserved for phones.
 When grid is 2 cols wide, GridItems will always be 50% wide.
 It looks better that way 😉.

+You can apply transition time to GridItem with css to make cells move and expand slower.